tomaallen/Synchrony_Detection-1/README.md

 	- drag and drop the models folder into the unzipped openpose folder - this adds additional files to the existing models folder
 1. Copy the folders bin, include, lib and models from your openpose folder to Synchrony_Detection\pose_detection

+Model 2 specific:
+- Download and install MATLAB 2021b
+	- This older version of MATLAB is required for matlab engine to be compatible with python 3.7
+	- Install the 'Image Processing Toolbox' and 'Statistics and Machine Learning Toolbox' when asked

 ## Preparation
 ### Naming Constraint
-Naming of PCI videos should *include participant numbers and time point at the least* in order to select the best camera angle for each session.
-This is implemented in synchrony_analysis\combined_analysis.py.
+Naming of PCI videos should *include participant numbers and time point at the least* in order to select the best camera angle for each session/timepoint.
+This is implemented in synchrony_analysis\combined_analysis.py and synchrony_analysis\data_quality_check.py

 ### Specifying folder location
 Videos should be stored in a single flat folder.
 This can be achieved by using preprocess.py if needed. <br>